 - Lazy yellow or orange flames instead of crisp blue ones

 - Black marks on or around the appliance

 If you spot any of these signs, it’s time to call in a registered professional to have your appliance checked over.
 It’s better safe than sorry.

 Tip 5) Know the signs of carbon monoxide (CO) poisoning

 - Collapse and loss of consciousness.

-You can find out more on the CIPHE’s Carbon Monoxide page.
+These symptoms can be easy to confuse with coronavirus, so it’s vital to be extra vigilant.
+You can find out more about CO poisoning and symptoms on the CIPHE’s Carbon Monoxide page.